aidan-garvey/polymino/README.md

 # POLYMINO

+## Note

+This is the Sega Genesis version of Polymino, which is now being followed up with a remake on PC, which you can find [here](https://store.steampowered.com/app/2537550/Polymino/).
+I consider this game to be _finished_ but not _complete_.
+There are still some bugs, it isn't as optimized as I wish it was, and it's very light on content.
+I will probably not return to this version of the game, at least not in the near future.
+The PC version is going to run smoother, look better, have additional game modes, support up to 4 players, and have unlockable cosmetic content.

+The rest of this README is left unchanged from before I abandoned this version of Polymino to work on the PC version.

 ## How to Play

 There is now an in-game demo available from the main menu titled **How To Play**.